 Our first short-term strategy here is probably the most popular and that’s penny stocks.
 Penny stocks don’t have a formal definition but it’s any stock that trades for under $5 a share and has a total value of less than $50 million for all its shares, we’re talking about nano-cap stocks which are as small as it gets with publicly-traded shares.

 Now penny stocks can also be good long-term investments but because they’re so small, they tend to be extremely volatile.
 Just one headline good or bad can send these stocks surging or crashing and it can take years for that longer-term trend to make it a good investment.
 Because of that, most investors trading in penny stocks do it for a fast return catching one of those good headlines.

 Penny stocks are easy to trade because they’re traded on exchanges and available on most online investing platforms.

 There are a few risks in penny stocks that you need to understand.

-- Another risk is that because there aren’t many investors interested in these shares, there aren’t usually many shares traded on a daily basis.
+- Another risk is that because there aren’t many investors interested in these shares, there aren’t usually many shares traded daily.
 That’s a problem for two reasons.
 First because if you want to sell quickly, you might have to take a few cents hit but also because these stocks are susceptible to pump-and-dump scams where someone will drive the share price up with marketing, sell their shares at a profit then of course the shares crash when there’s no one marketing them.